 Ways to Get Involved in the Psoriasis Community

-The One-to-One Mentor Program: Although it’s designed is for newly diagnosed patients, anyone who is having a hard time with psoriasis can sign up and find a mentor.
-Its purpose is to help connect a person with psoriasis, who maybe having a hard time dealing with the disease, with another who has learned how to cope.
-This program was the first one I signed up for where I had the opportunity to meet a wonderful mentor who helped me cope with my disease when I was having a hard time.
+The One-to-One Mentor Program.
+Although it’s designed is for newly diagnosed patients, anyone who is having a hard time with psoriasis can sign up and find a mentor.
+This program was the first one I signed up for.
+I had the opportunity to meet a wonderful mentor who helped me cope with my disease when I was having a hard time.
 You can also sign up to become a mentor.

-Join Team NPF: The NPF has several walks and cycling events across the United States to raise money for research, advocacy, and support programs for patients with the disease.
-I’ve been involved with the walk myself and help raise over $2,000!
+Join Team NPF.
+The NPF has several walks and cycling events across the United States to raise money for research, advocacy, and support programs.
+I’ve been involved with the walk myself and helped raise over $2,000!
 It’s a great way to get involved, build relationships with doctors, and meet others with the disease.
-Click here to see if there is a walk in your area.

 Participate in an online support group

 The traditional ways of support groups seem to be a thing of the past.
 In addition to the community on this site, NPF has an online community, an online community is a great place to meet people online with psoriasis!

 It’s a safe place to ask questions, share fears, and give advice.
 There are over 80,000 psoriasis patients on the site, so you are bound to find someone in your area!
 I met two people where I live and have spent time with them!
 It’s a really great way to not feel alone with your disease and find people who understand you.

 Years ago before social media, it was hard to find others suffering from psoriasis.
 Many people hid and had no outlet to safely talk about it, now with online support groups and social media, hiding has become a thing of the past!

 Here are some ways you can get involved with the psoriasis community via social media.